Harry Peach

 Harry Hardy Peach (1874–24 January 1936) was an English businessman and author involved in campaigning for improved conditions in factories and the establishment of the Design and Industries Association and the Council for the Preservation of Rural England.

-Family
+Early life and family

 Peach was born in Toronto, Canada to parents from Nottinghamshire, England.
 When he was three years old, the family returned to Britain and lived in Oadby, Leicestershire where his father worked as an estate agent.
 He attended Wyggeston Boys’ Grammar School and Oakham School.

 Peach married twice.
 With his first wife, Marina, he had six children, one of whom died in infancy.
 Marina died in 1913.
 In 1915, he married Mabel Watson.

 Peach died on 24 January 1936 at his home in Leicester.
 He had suffered from neuritis throughout his life and periods of ill health during the 1930s.

-Business
+Career

 After leaving school, Peach worked with his father for a short time as an estate agent before opening a specialist bookshop in Leicester dealing in manuscripts and early printed books.